klcium/IP-Rotata/README.md

 Instance is still setting up, 'ping 10.0.0.1' until something comes back.
 UwU
 ```
+<!> It's pretty slow, wait for about 2 to 3 minutes
 ```
 rotata delete --profile rotate --region eu-west-1
 This function will clean all ressources within VPC with the ROTATA tag.